wleofeng/objc-speaking-grandma-001/README.md

 ```
 This is because the `shouting` boolean holds the evaluation of the `isEqualToString:` method from **the point in our code at which it was last set.** Since we changed the `talkToGrandma` and `shoutAtGrandma` strings *after* we set the `shouting` boolean, the result of directly comparing the strings will differ from the result that was captured into the `shouting` boolean above.

-Booleans can useful for preserving the result of a comparison from a particular point in your code for later use.
-But, evaluating a boolean variable instead the direct result of a comparison will not give you a "live" result based on the present state of your code.
+Booleans can be useful for preserving the result of a comparison from a particular point in your code for later use.
+But evaluating a boolean variable instead of the direct result of a comparison will not give you a "live" result based on the present state of your code.